lawrennd/old_talks/_systems/includes/nigeria-nmis-spatial-join.md

 mlai.write_figure('nigeria-states-and-health-facilities.svg', directory='\writeDiagramsDir/ml')}

-\figure{\includediagram{\diagramsDir/ml/nigeria-states-and-health-facilities}{60%}}{The outline of the thirty six different states of nigeria with the location sof the health centers plotted on the map.}{nigeria-states-and-health-facilities}
+\figure{\includediagram{\diagramsDir/ml/nigeria-states-and-health-facilities}{60%}}{The outline of the thirty-six different states of nigeria with the location sof the health centers plotted on the map.}{nigeria-states-and-health-facilities}

 \notes{\subsection{Performing the Spatial Join}

 We've now plotted the different health center locations across the states.
 You can clearly see that each of the dots falls within a different state.
-For helping the visualisation, we've made the dots somewhat transparent (we set the ```alpha``` in the plot).
+For helping the visualization, we've made the dots somewhat transparent (we set the `alpha` in the plot).
 This means that we can see the regions where there are more health centers, you should be able to spot where the major cities in Nigeria are given the increased number of health centers in those regions.

 Of course, we can now see by eye, which of the states each of the health centers belongs to.
 But we want the computer to do our join for us. `GeoPandas` provides us with the spatial join.
 Here we're going to do a [`left` or `outer` join](https://en.wikipedia.org/wiki/Join_(SQL)#Left_outer_join). }